Capdoo/spring-mascotas-backend/README.md

 ### Edit properties

-* It's neccessary to modify the application.properties file
+* It's necessary to modify the application.properties file
 * Set the username and password for the mysql dabase

 ```